effectivecore/core/readme.md

 It is a hybrid system based on NoSQL and SQL storages.
 NoSQL storage has a unique implementation and is a hybrid of document-oriented, object-oriented and hierarchical models.
+The core of the system is a set of pattern classes and a NoSQL tree in the form of PHP code, which containing instances of these classes (entities) in a tree-like form with any nesting level and unlimited in its structure.

 The system code is adapted for reuse.
 The system consists of many small classes/class-patterns, which contain on average